 This is a projection, not a certainty.
 The amendment passed the Legislature on June 2, 2026 and needs 60% voter approval in November 2026.
 It may also face a court challenge before reaching the ballot.
 Treat every figure here as conditional on passage.

-Run your own savings in the Florida amendment calculator, estimate your real year-1 bill in the Save Our Homes tax estimator, or open your county's page from the full Florida property tax hub.
+Decode your August TRIM notice and the new rollback rate with the rollback rate and TRIM decoder, see exactly what the amendment does and does not do, run your own savings in the Florida amendment calculator, estimate your real year-1 bill in the Save Our Homes tax estimator, or open your county's page from the full Florida property tax hub.